 2+ GHz CPU, 4+ Gb RAM, ample Hard Drive storage space, Ethernet &/or WiFi connectivity

-Internet Explorer 11 or higher (Windows), Firefox 52 or higher (any), or Safari 10 or higher (Mac) The newest Firefox release is Highly Recommended.
+Windows Edge, Firefox 65 or higher (Windows/Mac) or Safari 12 or higher (Mac) The newest Firefox release is Highly Recommended.

 Microsoft Office 365 "Cloud" Internet version (Windows or Mac)

 Students must have regular access to reliable, high-speed, internet access.
 (DSL, U-Verse, Cable Modem, Fiber link, etc.)

 Satellite-based or Cell phone "Hot Spot" based connections are typically unsuitable.
 (Contact Technology Services for more information if this is your only option.)